bang9211/wire-jacket/README.md

 ### 2. Binding based environment-variable for cloud.

-The Twelve-Factors recommands use environment variables for configuration.
+The Twelve-Factors recommends use environment variables for configuration.
 Because it's good in container, cloud environments.
 However, it is not efficient to express all configs as environment variables.